 |Fishing French River, Canada fishing has been rated as one of the top trophy walleye producing rivers in Canada and this is our most abundant game fish.
 Ontario fishing early spring season is best for volumes of walleye and northern pike.
 Late spring and summer bring the added challenge of lunker size largemouth bass, small mouth bass and dinner plate size crappies that are being caught in ever increasing numbers.
 Throughout the summer and well into late fall, huge tackle smashing muskie and northern pike patrol French River waters, with an appetite that increases as the water starts to cool down.
 The fall season is a world to itself - gorgeous color, warm days and cool nights make this our favorite time of the year.
 Large walleye are migrating back up the river from the Georgian Bay, the smallmouth bass are feeding in full frenzy and the muskies' appetites are at their sharpest in Northern Ontario fishing hotspot.||

-Babe Winkelman, TV host "Good Fishing," and Art Barefoot muskie fishing on the French River, Canada.
+Fishing French River, Canada, Babe Winkelman, TV host "Good Fishing," and Art Barefoot muskie fishing.
 Fishing French River Delta.
-Fishing Lodge.
+Fishing at a French River lodge.

 |Boats and Motors

-16 foot and 14 foot Lund and Nadan aluminum V-hull boats with matching 25
+rentals are 16 foot and 14 foot Lund & Nadan aluminum V-hull boats with matching 25

 with cushioned swivel seats for your added comfort.
 Boats and canoes

-paddles, and safety kit.
-Floating bait buckets and landing nets are
+anchor, paddles, and safety kit.
+Floating bait buckets and landing

-available upon request at no additional charge.
-All equipment is maintained
+nets are available upon request at no additional charge.
+All French

-Lund boats with Mercury Motors well maintained for an outdoor adventure or Canadian fishing vacation in Northern Ontario, Rainbow Country Travel area Canada.
-Enjoy angling, boating, canoeing, wildlife viewing, swimming, or exploring the Historic Heritage French River Park with Bear's Den Lodge's comfortable rental equipment.
+Lund boats with Mercury Marine Motors well maintained for an outdoor adventure or Canadian fishing vacation in Northern Ontario, Rainbow Country Travel area Canada.
+Enjoy angling, boating, canoeing, wildlife viewing, swimming, or exploring the Historic Heritage French River Park with Bear's Den Lodge's comfortable French River boat rental equipment.
 Call today to reserve your Canadian adventure getaway with American Plan meal packages, or plan your own meals and rent a Housekeeping Cottage.
-Fish Ontario at this premiere French River resort lodge today!
-Ontario fishing.
+Fish Ontario at a premiere French River resort lodge today!
+Ontario fishing, French River Provincial Park.

-are not required, Bear's Den Lodge strongly recommend that the first time visitor take advantage of
+are not required, Bear's Den Lodge strongly recommends that the first time visitor take advantage of

 this service.
 Guide duties include cleaning the catch, operating the boat